Will the Orioles improve upon their breakout 2012 season, or will they resume their rightful place at the bottom of the AL East standings?

 In one of the old Baseball Abstracts, Bill James proposed a series of indicators that, when taken together, might reasonably tell us whether a team is likely to improve or decline the following season.
-How do the Orioles fare in such an accounting?
+How do the Orioles fare by such an accounting?

 1. Pythagorean Record - A team that scores 712 runs and surrenders 705, like the 2012 Orioles, can usually expect to win about 82 games.
 The Orioles won 93.
 According to Baseball Prospectus' 2nd Order Winning Percentage, which substitutes a Runs Created-type calculation for actual runs, the Orioles were a 78-win team.
 THAT'S BAD!

 2. The Plexiglass Principle - Teams that dramatically improve in one season tend to decline in the next, and vice versa.
 The Orioles lost between 93 and 98 games every year from 2007 to 2011.
 THAT'S BAD!